 Weather and atmosphere

 By influencing global temperatures and precipitation, the El Niño/Southern Oscillation (ENSO) significantly impacts Earth’s ecosystems and human societies.
 El Niño and La Niña are opposite extremes of the ENSO, which refers to cyclical environmental conditions that occur across the Equatorial Pacific Ocean.
 These changes are due to natural interactions between the ocean and atmosphere.
 Sea surface temperature, rainfall, air pressure, atmospheric and ocean circulation all influence each other.

-When storms in outer space occur near Earth or in Earth's upper atmosphere, we call it space weather.
-Rather than the more commonly known weather within our atmosphere (rain, snow, heat, wind, etc.), space weather comes in the form of radio blackouts, solar radiation storms, and geomagnetic storms caused by disturbances from the Sun.
+Did you know that there are storms always occurring in space?
+Not rain or snow, but winds and magnetic waves that move through space!
+This is known as space weather.
+Sometimes the impact of these storms can reach Earth or Earth's upper atmosphere affecting various technological systems including satellite-based positioning and navigation, high frequency radio communications, and the electric power grid.
+Rather than the more commonly known weather within our atmosphere (like rain, snow, heat, and wind), space weather can come in the form of radio blackouts, solar radiation storms, and geomagnetic storms caused by disturbances from the Sun.

 Imagine our weather if Earth were completely motionless, had a flat dry landscape and an untilted axis.
 This of course is not the case; if it were, the weather would be very different.
 The local weather that impacts our daily lives results from large global patterns in the atmosphere caused by the interactions of solar radiation, Earth's large ocean, diverse landscapes, and motion in space.